-- Submit to the Human Resources Department at Huntsville Hospital a specific, current, satisfactory Student Health Form completed by a licensed physician or nurse practitioner (form will be furnished when student is accepted for admission).
-Health form is due by first day of class.
-Evidence of good health is required for certain placement in the program. - Provide evidence of vaccination for Hepatitis B and/or positive antibodies or sign a waiver. - Provide documentation of two-step Mantoux skin test (PPD), or chest x-ray if positive, indicating he/she is free of tuberculosis. - Provide evidence of current certification in BCLS/Health Provider cardiopulmonary resuscitation (CPR) prior to clinical experience.
-Students are responsible for obtaining and maintaining current CPR Certification while enrolled in the program. - Purchase professional liability insurance through the College by the first day of class (forms available in the Allied Health Department.)
+- 1. Possess a GED or high school diploma - 2.
+Meet all institutional admissions requirements - Prior successful completion of or enrollment in and successful completion of BIO 211 - Human Anatomy and Physiology for the Health Occupations during the first semester of the program. - 4.
+Not later than the first day of class: - a.
+Submit to the Human Resources Department at Huntsville Hospital, a specific, current, satisfactory Student Health Form completed by a licensed physician or doctor of osteopathy.
+Forms are available at Huntsville Hospital's Sleep Center. - Provide evidence of vaccination for Hepatitis B and/or positive antibodies or sign a waiver. - Provide documentation of two-step Mantoux skin test (PPD), or chest x-ray if positive, indicating he/she is free of tuberculosis. - d.
+Provide evidence of current certification in BCLS/Health Provider or ARC Professional Rescuer cardiopulmonary resuscitation (CPR).
+Students are responsible for obtaining and maintaining current CPR Certification while enrolled in the program. - Verification of the following: - a.
+Current professional liability insurance offered through the College (due on first day of class); and; - Current health/hospitalization/accident insurance and/or waiver of liability.